1jdsteele/MyPet/README.md

 I want my pet to go crazy when it's sleepiness goes to 10 because that is what happens in real life.

-Instantiate your Tomagotchi
-Age display
 add the ability to name your pet.
-Increase your pet's age every x minutes
-Morph your pet at certain ages.
 Animate your pet across the screen while it's alive.

+Instantiate your Tomagotchi

+Morph your pet at certain ages. move wireframe to read me via issue